Brown Environmental Leadership Lab (BELL): Eastern Sierras

 Welcome to Brown University Pre-College Programs

 We are looking forward to your participation in this unique and engaging program.
 Please review these web pages carefully with your parents/guardians and don’t hesitate to contact us with any questions.
 You and your parents/guardians can speak with a Program Advisor by calling 401-863-7900 during business hours (Monday to Friday, 8:30 a.m. to 4:30 p.m.
-EST) or by email at precollege@brown.edu.
+ET) or by email at precollege@brown.edu.

 Important Dates